joshSzep/therobotoverlord-mono/docs/business-requirements/10-gamification-reputation.md

 ## Loyalty Score

 ### Definition
-Calculated using a proprietary algorithm based on moderation outcomes across all content types.
-General factors are disclosed to users (approved/rejected post ratios), but specific weights and calculations remain proprietary.
+A citizen's loyalty to the state, calculated using the Robot Overlord's proprietary evaluation algorithm based on moderation outcomes across all content types.
+Citizens who consistently produce quality arguments that serve the state's interests earn higher loyalty scores.
+General factors are disclosed to citizens (approved/rejected post ratios), but the Overlord's specific weights and calculations remain classified state secrets.

 ### Updates
 Real-time calculation with no caching needed for MVP.